dceejay/RedMap/README.md

 ### Updates

+- v2.0.2-beta - Let lines and areas also have popups
 - v2.0.1-beta - Add optional graticule
 - v2.0.0-beta - Move to leaflet 1.4.x plus all plugins updated
 - v1.5.40 - Only enable on.location function when not in an iframe.
 Issue #89.
 Tidy html.